Verdiss/TI-Economic-Equalization-Overhaul/README.md

 -Investment effects that impact demographic stats such as education, inequality, or cohesion are scaled inversely based on population size.
 You need 1000 times as many knowledge investments to increase education by 0.1 in a country with 1 billion people compared to a country with 1 million population.

--Economy investments give a constant amount of gdp, plus a small amount per resource or core economic region, which is then modified by several demographics then split across the population.
+-Economy investments give a constant amount of GDP, plus a small amount per resource or core economic region, which is then modified by several demographics then split across the population in the form of GDP per capita.

--Countries with <$15,000 gdp per capita recieve up to 4 times the gdp growth from economy investments as those over this level.
+-Countries with <$15,000 GDP per capita recieve up to 5 times the GDP growth from economy investments as those over this level.

--Small adjustments to the relationships between things such as education and gdp growth, broadly maintaining vanilla levels of impact.
+-Small adjustments to the relationships between things such as education and GDP growth, broadly maintaining vanilla levels of impact.

 -Other changes to investment effects such as spoils and funding amount to flatten out the amount gained per investment to be constant regardless of country size.